Kotlin/coroutines-examples/kotlin-coroutines-informal.md

   * `createCoroutineUnchecked` is removed, `createCoroutineUnintercepted` is provided instead.
   * `startCoroutineUninterceptedOrReturn` is provided.
   * `intercepted` extension function is added.
+* Moved non-normative sections with advanced topics and more examples to the appendix at end of the document to simplify reading.

 ### Changes in revision 3.2